Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

-We stress again that the NCPT requires an \emph{extension the Hugenholtz antisymmetrisation of vertices}.
-In standard Hugenholtz diagrammatics, vertices are only antisymmetric with respect to permutations of outgoing and incoming half-lines, separately.
+We stress that NCPT requires an \emph{extension of the Hugenholtz antisymmetrisation of vertices}.
+In standard Hugenholtz diagrams, vertices are only antisymmetric with respect to permutations of outgoing and incoming half-lines, separately.
 Here, in contrast, the antisymmetrisation is complete.
-This antisymmetrisation is closely related to the \emph{ad hoc} factorisation that was seen to appear in the zero-temperature Gorkov formalism of Ref.~\cite{Soma2011}.
-There, several oriented Feynman diagrams contributing to the self-energy at second order were factorised to get a simpler expression in Eqs.~(79) of~\cite{Soma2011}.
-This factorization required the introduction of the so-called $\mathcal{C}$ and $\mathcal{D}$ objects, defined in Eqs.~(78) of Ref.~\cite{Soma2011}.
-The NCPT developed here shows why such factorisation is no coincidence.
+This antisymmetrisation is found \emph{empirically} to hold in the standard zero-temperature Gorkov formalism of Refs.~\cite{Soma2011} but it requires an \emph{ad hoc} selection of contributions.
+There, several oriented Feynman diagrams contributing to the self-energy at second order were combined to get an expression in Eqs.~(79) of Ref.~\cite{Soma2011}.
+This combination lead to the introduction of the so-called $\mathcal{C}$ and $\mathcal{D}$ objects, defined in Eqs.~(78) of Ref.~\cite{Soma2011} and that satisfy proper Pauli statistics.
+Similar summations of antisymmetrised terms are found at higher order of the Gorkov-Feynman expansion~\cite{Barbieri2022}.
+The NCPT developed here shows why such property is not a coincidence.
 Moreover, our approach generalises these considerations to any set of Feynman diagrams, and to the non-zero temperature case.

 Finally, we stress that the amplitude associated to an un-oriented Feynman diagram, Eq.~\eqref{GenericFeynmanAmplitudeTime}, is essentially a tensor network of covariant vertices and contravariant propagators.
 As a consequence, the amplitude associated to an un-oriented Feynman diagram is a tensor of the same nature as the $k$-body Green's function to which it contributes.